 But even institutions like Ortlieb’s have to evolve with the times.
 For its 20th birthday, the Jazzhaus got itself new ownership and closed down for a makeover.
 Most notably, they installed a new chef, Michael Suminski, who trained at the Four Seasons in Montecito, Calif., under redheaded wonder Mario Batali before coming to Philly and cooking in Manayunk, Skippack and at NoLibs’ own Azure.

 Suminski has kept the general Cajun-American gist of the menu intact, but his talents are obvious at every flip of the spatula.
 Creamy, cayenne-spiked Louisiana crab bisque floats with chunks of lump crabmeat, corn and a clever swirl of bourbon syrup.
-The teasing spice of blackened catfish fingers encased in peppery coating is both augmented and tempered by a creamy lime-chipotle aioli.
+The teasing spice of blackened catfish fingers encased in a peppery coating is both augmented and tempered by a creamy lime-chipotle aioli.
 Light-as-lattice calamari are golden rings of seafood perfection that defy gravity, and also reason.
+Click here to read an interesting article about John Coltrane.

-Two decades in, Ortlieb’s is still a wonderful jazz destination, but next time I return, it won’t be for the organ solos.
+Two decades in, Ortlieb’s is still a wonderful jazz destination, but next time I return, it won’t be for the organ solos only.
+The food is addictive!
+For the most interesting LA venues, click here.